projectara/greybus-spec/source/hardware_model.rst

 The value of the ORDER sub-state is set by the SVC.

-A :ref:`Module <glossary-module>` may attach to one or more Interface Blocks on a Slot in the Frame.
+A :term:`Module` may attach to one or more Interface Blocks on a Slot in the Frame.
 Exactly one of these Interface Blocks is the "Primary Interface" to the Module; signaling on this Interface Block may be used to physically eject the Module from the Frame.
 All